gesellkammer/bpf4/docs/core.md

 ```

-Base class for all BreakPointFunctions
+Base class for all Break-Point Functions

 !!! note